Detox and Simplify Your Home with 20 Must-Have Green Living Essentials

 This may seem like an odd addition to a green living essentials list, but loose leaf tea is quite handy for natural beauty and hair care.
 I love to add herbal teas to soaps and bath tea recipes.
-You can simply drop five tea bags into your bath for quick use or make a rich spiced chai latte bath for relaxing self care treat.
+You can simply drop five tea bags into your bath for quick use or make a rich spiced chai latte bath for relaxing self-care treat.

 #20 Washing Soda

 Washing soda, also known as sodium carbonate is extremely alkaline.
-The high alkaline level works as solvent or water softener to degrease and lift stains.
+The high alkaline level works as a solvent or water softener to degrease and lift stains.
 It very effective to fight hard water because it binds to the minerals.
 Washing soda also helps liquid soap “gel”, making it a multipurpose cleaning tool.

 Use a handy printable market list to keep track of your green living staples.
 Grab it and many more printables and reference guides in the Simple Living Library.